mrtingz/battleroyale/README.md

 - Removed ammo counter that was hidden behind minimap.
 - Water will now damage you if you are at least partially submerged.
 - Removed Pointshop2 until I can figure out why it keeps killing itself on server start.
+- Organized server round speech into "phrases" for multi-language support.

 ---